 The goal of the WiPoint chip is to replace the billions of sensors that hospitals purchase every year, so that doctors can constantly monitor patients without wiring them down to hospital beds.
 Patients can leave the hospital wearing the device and simply throw it out once the coin-cell battery runs out of juice.

 Magar suggested that part of the reason that hospitals have been slow to employ wireless monitoring is the lack of hardware.
-The market for consumer fitness trackers from companies like Fitbit and Jawbone has vacuumed attention from medical-grade devices that monitor health and medical conditions, he said.
+The market for consumer fitness trackers from companies like Fitbit and Jawbone has stolen attention from medical-grade devices that monitor health and medical conditions, he said.

 “In general, the medical world is in the stone ages,” Magar said.
 “And if you really want semiconductors to revolutionize something, you need a very high volume application.”